-It all depends on what you want to show and what the most important aspects are.
+It all depends on what you want to show.
+Start by ascertaining what the most important aspects are.

 Are you looking to focus on some minute details?
 Then a diagonal perspective might work best.

 Once you get into the flow of things, it will give you a good sense of what food items go with what props and accessories.

 One of the best ways to style your food is to play around with place settings.
-This also incorporates napkins, cutlery and drinks to help convey a mood.
+This also incorporates napkins, cutlery, and drinks to help convey a mood.